Aaron Judge: 2024: Second MVP, AL pennant

 On August 14, batting against Chad Kuhl of the Chicago White Sox, Judge hit his 300th career home run in the Yankees' 10–2 victory.
 He became the fastest player to ever hit 300 home runs, taking him 955 games and 3,431 at-bats, surpassing both Ralph Kiner's record by 132 games and Babe Ruth's by 400 at-bats.
 He became the second hitter to record his 300th home run prior to his 1,000th hit.
 He hit his 50th and 51st home runs of the season on August 25, becoming the fifth player in MLB history with three-plus seasons of 50 or more home runs.
 Judge was named the AL Player of the Week for the week of August 19–25, following a strong homestand against the Cleveland Guardians and Colorado Rockies.
 On August 26, Judge collected his 1,000th career hit, a line-drive single to right field against José Ferrer at Nationals Park.
-Judge received the August AL Player of the Month Award, his third such award of the season, after slashing .389/.530/.856.
+Judge received the August AL Player of the Month Award, his third monthly award of the season, after slashing .389/.530/.856.

 On September 13, Judge hit a go-ahead grand slam at Yankee Stadium against the Boston Red Sox.
 This ended a 16-game homerless streak, the longest of his major league career.
-Judge completed the regular season slashing .322/.458/.701, with 180 hits, 58 home runs, one triple, 36 doubles, 144 RBI, 133 walks, 20 intentional walks and 10 stolen bases from 155 games.
+Judge ended the regular season slashing .322/.458/.701, with 180 hits, 58 home runs, one triple, 36 doubles, 144 RBI, 133 walks, 20 intentional walks and 10 stolen bases from 155 games.

 The Yankees won the ALCS against the Cleveland Guardians in five games in which Judge hit two home runs and notched five RBIs.
 In his first World Series, Judge went 1-for-12 with seven strikeouts in the first three games of the series as the Yankees fell into a 3–0 series deficit.
 In Game 5, Judge hit his first World Series home run as the Yankees jumped out to a 5–0 lead, but a series of defensive mistakes, including Judge's first error of the year, allowed the lead to slip away as the Yankees lost the game 7–6, and thus the series in five games.
 After the season, Judge won the AL MVP Award.
 He became the second Yankee player to win the award unanimously, following Mickey Mantle in 1956.